Write a five-star job description to attract next

 Home to North America’s largest co-op/intern program, we analyzed over 37,000 job descriptions posted in the last three years on our recruitment platform, WaterlooWorks.
-Based on our findings, here’s what you need to know when writing a job description that appeals to young talent.
+Based on our findings, here’s what you need to know when writing a job description that appeals to emerging talent.

 Job descriptions need to have job title, location, summary, responsibilities, skill requirements, compensation and benefits.